What Is Cognitive Behavioral Therapy (CBT)?

-When is CBT appropriate?
+When is Cognitive Behavioral Therapy (CBT) appropriate?

-How is CBT done?
+How is Cognitive Behavioral Therapy (CBT) done?

 - CBT helps the person understand that there are automatic negative thoughts and prompt them to step outside their automatic thoughts and test the validity.
 This is the cognitive component of the therapy.